 Are you worried you don't have enough experience to interview for a management role?
 You may be more qualified than you think.

-You know you're ready to take on a managerial position, but you don't have any “actual” management experience — or do you?
+You know you're ready to take on your first management position, but you don't have any “actual” management experience — or do you?
 Depending on your specific roles and tasks, there's a good chance that your current skills are a solid base for taking on management responsibilities.

 How to prepare for a management job interview